 Such methods are widely utilized in the pharmaceutical industry and makes use of robotics and automation to test the biological or biochemical activity of a number of molecules - potential drugs – very quickly.

 Large-scale compound libraries can be quickly screened cost-effectively, thus speeding up target analysis.
-HTS is a valuable tool for evaluating pharmacological targets, pharmacologically profiling agonists and antagonists for receptors (such as GPCRs) and enzymes, for example.
+High-throughput screening is a valuable tool for evaluating pharmacological targets, pharmacologically profiling agonists and antagonists for receptors (such as GPCRs) and enzymes, for example.

 High-Throughput Screening in Drug Discovery

-The primary objective of HTS is to identify candidates that affect the target in the anticipated way, so-called “hits” or “leads”, by screening compound libraries.
+The primary objective of high-throughput screening is to identify candidates that affect the target in an anticipated way, so-called “hits” or “leads” by screening compound libraries.
 This is accomplished using liquid handling devices, robotics, plate readers as detectors, and devoted software for instrumentation control and data processing.

-HTS processes are not usually utilized to identify drugs: many properties crucial to the advancement of new drugs cannot be evaluated by compound library screening, such as toxicity and bioavailability.
-Instead, the primary role of high-throughput screening assays is to recognise “leads” and offer suggestions for their optimization.
+High-throughput screening is not usually utilized to identify drugs: many properties crucial to the advancement of new drugs cannot be evaluated by compound library screening, such as toxicity and bioavailability.
+Instead, the primary role of high-throughput screening assays is to recognize “leads” and offer suggestions for their optimization.

-HTS assay results provide a starting point from which additional stages in the drug discovery pipeline such as drug design can be followed, and allow scientists understand the interaction or role of a particular biochemical process.
+High-throughput screening assay results provide a starting point from which additional stages in the drug discovery pipeline such as drug design can be followed, and allow scientists to understand the interaction or role of a particular biochemical process.

-From a technical point of view, the key points in HTS are miniaturization, automation and assay readout.
+From a technical point of view, the key points in high-throughput screening are miniaturization, automation and assay readout.
 Generally, high-throughput screening involves the following stages: